rails/rails/guides/source/getting_started.md

 is the _handler_ that will be used.
 Rails is attempting to find a template called `articles/new` within `app/views` for the application.
-The format for this template can only be `html` and the handler must be one of `erb`, `builder` or `coffee`.
+The format for this template can only be `html` and the handler must be one of `erb`, `builder` or `coffee`. `:erb` is most commonly used for HTML templates, `:builder` is used for XML templates, and `:coffee` uses CoffeeScript to build JavaScript templates.
 Because you want to create a new HTML form, you will be using the `ERB` language which is designed to embed Ruby in HTML.

 Therefore the file should be called `articles/new.html.erb` and needs to be